DarKreter/CustomMetadata/README.md

-Simple bash-python-sql script that changes anime season titles based on `.title` metadata files i plex Library --
+Simple bash-python-sql script that changes anime season titles based on `.title` metadata files in plex Library --

-It needs path to plex Library.

-It also works only for plex in docker container with name "plex"
+It works only for plex in docker container with name "plex".

 **Install requirements:**
 ```